Alternative Method of Keeping Projects Synced

 While this method is slightly more involved than the direct syncing of a project, it is much safer, because you only ever open projects that are on your local computer and not ones that are syncing across a network.
 That means if you forget to fully sync one day, the worst that can happen is you don't have your latest files with you.
 This is opposed to the potential for project corruption or data loss of the one primary project every machine depends upon, with the standard method.

 It also has the side-effect of placing your central backup location in the cloud.
-Since a backup folder can have up to twenty-five date stamped copies of a project, this valuable archive will be replicated across each machine attached to your cloud account.
+This valuable archive will be replicated across each machine attached to your cloud account.
 Instead of having the "one project" mirrored, you have many.